Duplicate bridge movements: Scrambled Mitchell Movement

 The Scrambled Mitchell (or Switched Mitchell) Movement changes the direction of play for one or more rounds at most or all of the tables in a "One Winner" variant of a Mitchell Movement, customarily achieved by rotating the orientation of the table by one seat position and thus dubbed an "arrow switch" so the stationary pairs do not physically change seats, to diminish this disparity.
 The pairs that start North–South remain at the same table for the entire session and the pairs who start East–West continue to move after each round, even when they play in the opposite direction.
 With the introduction of arrow switches, the movement becomes a Scrambled Mitchell Movement.
 More specifically, one can prepend the word "Scrambled" to that of the specific Mitchell Movement that gets scrambled (for example, a "Scrambled Relay and Bye Stand Mitchell Movement" or a "Scrambled Crisscross Mitchell Movement").

 The selection of rounds with arrow switches affects the fairness of the result.
 The objective is for competitors who play against each other to have the same weighting as those who do not.
 If r is the number of rounds and s is the number of rounds in which all tables arrow switch, the pairs who play as opponents in the rounds that are not arrow switched have a relative influence of (r-1) for the board group played head to head, -(r-1-2s) for board groups played in opposite direction at different tables, and 2s for rounds played in the same direction for a total influence of (4s), while pairs that start in the same direction have a relative influence of (r-2s) for boards played in the same direction and -2s for boards played in opposite directions, for a total influence of (r-4s) in the absence of arrow switches on the same boards.
 Equating 4s=r-4s to equalize the influence yields the optimal solution s=r/8, which means that arrow switches on one-eighth (1/8) of the rounds provides the best achievable balance.
 Thus, the English Bridge Union (EBU) formally recommends this practice.
-This roughly translates into arrow switches at all tables of the last round when playing six to nine rounds and in the last two rounds when playing twelve or thirteen rounds, provided that two tables are not playing the same group of boards -- the arrow switches should occur on a different group of boards, or a different pair of groups of boards, at each table, in any case.
+This roughly translates into arrow switches at all tables of the last round when playing six to nine rounds and in the last two rounds when playing ten to thirteen rounds, provided that two tables are not playing the same group of boards -- the arrow switches should occur on a different group of boards, or a different pair of groups of boards, at each table, in any case.
 Of course, the balance is not perfect —- entrants who have arrow switches on the same group(s) of boards, including those in direct opposition on the affected rounds, will be outliers.

 The principle of using arrow switches to diminish unfairness extends to all of "One Winner" Movements derived from Mitchell Movements, described below.